DaneVass/SPLINTR_preprocessing/README.md

 - Run Starcode on the extracted barcode reads to cluster barcodes according to Edit distance

-- Perform QC and analysis of Starcode output in R using `library-analysis=template.Rmd`
+- Perform QC and analysis of Starcode output in R using `library-analysis-template.Rmd`

 - Output will include a fasta file of barcode sequences within each library which can be used to generate a reference library for subsequent barcode alignment.